-All of the funds for the first year of this project are on track to be spent by June 30, 2015.
+All of the funds for the first year of this project were spent by June 30, 2015.

 Summary and status of intellectual property associated with the project

 We have made disclosures on LesA and PrtA and these are being evaluated by UCD Innovation Access.
 As additional insights are gained on the functioning of LesA and PrtA, additional disclosures will be made to secure the IP.